Quasic/quasic.github.io/README.md

 * better document [lets](//GitHub.com/Quasic/lets)

 ##Licenses
-At this point, there isn't much code, so this document is available under CC-BY-NC-4.0.
+At this point, there isn't much code, so this document is alternatively available under CC-BY-NC-4.0.
 However, in case I add more later, the repo is licensed under [GNU Affero GPL](LICENSE).